hetznercloud/apps/README.md

 ### Readme

-Each app will have both a `README.md` and a `README.de.md` file which will give you a short oversight about the implementation of the software in our apps.
+Each app will have both a `README.md` and a `README.de.md` file which will give you a short overview about the implementation of the software in our apps.
 This will include what we have installed in this image, where you can find passwords if we have generated any and what you might need to configure by yourself.

 These files will also be used to provide the documentation on https://docs.hetzner.com.